What the Coronavirus Pandemic Means for Your Lemon Law Claim

 You have enough on your plate right now without having to worry about your car’s warranty.
 The spread of coronavirus disease 2019 (COVID-19) has brought life in the Lone Star State to a crawl, with residents sheltering to protect themselves and their loved ones from the virus.
 But virus or no virus, you need your car, and if you’re reading this, there’s a good chance you’re preparing a lemon law claim.

 What does COVID-19 mean for you and your lemon?
-That’s just the question our Texas lemon law attorneys are going to answer in today’s article.
+That’s just the question our Texas lemon law attorney are going to answer in today’s article.
 If you require assistance with your lemon law claim during this difficult time, don’t hesitate to contact the Law Office of Darin Siefkes, PLLC.

 You’re Still On the Clock

 To begin, the COVID-19 pandemic has in no way altered the deadlines required for meeting the state’s lemon law conditions.
 You must still give the dealer a reasonable amount of attempts to repair the defect that aligns with the four-times test, serious safety-hazard test, or 30-day test.
 You only have 24 months or 24,000 miles to prove that the dealer has attempted repairs four times, your vehicle has a life-threatening hazard, or your vehicle has been out of service for repair for a total of 30 days.
 Considering the current pandemic taking place, this won’t be easy.

 You Still Have to Bring Your Car to the Dealership